🇦🇲 Armenia (Caucasus part 1)

 Itinerary

 We basically went to Areni, did a loop up to Lake Sevan without staying a night there, and stayed again in Garni before returning to Yerevan.
+It's highly recommended you rent a car.
+Driving is no issue in the country as cars are sparse, except in the city.

 Costs

 Armenia is slightly cheaper than Georgia, but also slightly less developed.
 Food-wise, we ate a lot, which was typically SGD 10-20 per meal.
+Not much in the way of variety, but the food is good nonetheless.

 Totals